algosup/2024-2025-project-2-serious-game-team-8/documents/functional_specifications/functional_specifications.md

     2. **Reversing the phone** (rotating 180°) to uncover hidden information or solve specific challenges.

 #### 2.4.1.3.
 Timer
-- A countdown timer will display the time remaining (starting from 60 minutes for the scenario).
+- A countdown timer will display the time remaining (starting from 30 minutes for the scenario).
 - Time penalties will automatically deduct minutes for incorrect code inputs or app-defined triggers.

 #### 2.4.1.4.
 Background Music
 - **Duration**: A minimum of **30 minutes** of thematic background music, looping seamlessly if necessary, to cover the entire session without noticeable interruptions.

 #### 2.4.1.5.
-Machines and Puzzles
+Machine Puzzles
-- Machines and interactive puzzles will include:
+- Machines are interactive puzzles on the app which include:
   1. **Input Challenges**: Numeric or alphanumeric codes to be entered into the app.
   2. **Sensor-Based Tasks**: Interaction through shaking or tilting the phone.
   3. **Logic/Combination Challenges**: Users solve puzzles requiring multi-step reasoning (presented visually in the app and referenced on the cards).